kellycode/Javascript-MIDI-Editor-Fork/README.md

 This may be useful for the music notes view

 There is no editing.
-The origin of this fork calls it an editior but it's not.
+The origin of this fork calls it an editor but there's no editing available so maybe just the plan.

 Javascript midi player and sheet music preview when midi and xml files are available